 As a music educator Kathryn specialises in experimental performance practice and early-years education.
 Recently this has included guest lecturing at the Royal Northern College of Music and The Ohio State University, contributing to courses with Aldeburgh Young Musicians, delivering performances and workshops for Live Music Now, and long-term residencies at Alder Hey Children’s Hospital, Manchester Museum and in a central Manchester nursery school.
 Kathryn also works with Peoplescape Theatre as an actor/musician/composer for The Silent Songbird, a new touring show created for ages 3-7 as part of Chester Zoo's Sing for Songbirds campaign.

 Kathryn earned a BMus, MMus, and International Artist Diploma from the Royal Northern College of Music with teachers Peter Lloyd, Richard Davis, Katherine Baker, Stephen Preston, Karin de Fleyt and others.
 Prizes include RNCM Bach Prize, RNCM Concerto Competition (on two occasions), British Flute Society Young Artist Competition, and National Foundation for Arts Award (USA).
-She is currently studying for a PhD in Performance at University of Huddersfield under the supervision of Philip Thomas and Aaron Cassidy.
+She is currently studying for a PhD in Performance at University of Huddersfield.